CHEREF-Mehdi/Apriori_algorithm/README.md

 The time of publication in Github : 13 November 2018

-You first enter number of trasaction and itemset to create a random data matrix
+You should first enter the how much trasaction and itemset to create a random data matrix

 ![alt text](https://github.com/CHEREF-Mehdi/Apriori_algorithm/blob/master/ImageForReadMe/EnterData.PNG)